rooch-network/flexEmu/docs/proof_of_fraud.md

 ```

 Memory and registers are essentially an array (some addresses have a value of 0 and can be left out of the state proof), and a more popular way of generating proofs is merkle tree root.
-OMO is also based on this plain approach to implement intermediate state proofs.
+flexEmu is also based on this plain approach to implement intermediate state proofs.

 ### On-chain Execution (arbitration)